R&B RECORDS

 Campbell's wife, Patty, came up to me saying she saw

-the prefect sign for my store.
+the perfect sign for my store.
 I said..."Where?"
 She

 took me to some low life who was selling junk including